SSN Astute Class Nuclear Submarine, United Kingdom

 In May 2007, the UK MoD awarded BAE Systems a contract to build a fourth Astute Class submarine, HMS Audacious (S122), to enter service in 2018.
 The keel of Audacious was laid in March 2009.
 In December 2012, BAE Systems received £1.2bn contract from the UK MoD for the design, construction, test and commissioning programme of Audacious.

 The fifth and sixth Astute Class submarines, HMS Anson (S123) and HMS Agamemnon (S124), were ordered in March 2010.
-The keel was laid for Anson in October 2011.
+The keel for Anson was laid in October 2011 while that of Agamemnon was laid in July 2013.
 These submarines are expected to be commissioned in 2020 and 2022 respectively.
 The seventh, HMS Ajax (S125), has been confirmed but the order is yet to be placed.

 Command and control systems on Astute Class submarines